 Findings

 The available literature on the topic demonstrates that the benefits of export-import between the U.S. and Brazil are underpinned by the export-led economic growth model.
-Liu et al. (2019) enlighten us that the importance of this model is profound.
+Liu et al. (2019) enlighten that the importance of this model is profound.
 Considering China’s time series data during the years 1994-2018, for instance, there is immense evidence stressing the heightened importance of exports in the country’s GDP growth.
 China’s case demonstrates a positive correlation between imports, exports, as well as economic growth (Liu et al., 2019).
 As such, understanding the causality between these factors in both the U.S. and Brazil is vital for restructuring the model and formulating the trade policies that would help in actualizing the two nations' social and economic development.
 From a general perspective, imports and exports are key drivers and enablers of economic development in any country.
 The interactivity between the two has traditionally been a central concern of development economics.
 Perhaps, this might be one of the reasons why the approach is among the most debated topics in economic growth literature.
 While classical economists might have dissenting views, modern experts have highlighted two things that serve as a basis for economic growth.
 First, the model helps in creating competition which leads to improved economies of scale, alongside the allocation of technical progress with respect to productivity.
 Secondly, the approach can be viewed as a foreign exchange earning source since it enables imports of capital goods and others required for production.
 Overall, the approach is beneficial on the ground of expanding output through foreign trade multiplier.

 Studies indicate that the export-growth economic model has evolved to fit the ever-changing global situations and the settings of individual countries, including the U.S. and Brazil.
 The stages relied heavily on the pre-requisite for foreign technology, undervalued exchange rates, export production platforms for multinationals in other countries, joint ventures, and higher import tariffs.
 Thus, with such an evolution, it is quite evident that the approach has been vital in both Brazil and the U.S. Nonetheless, even though the approach is attributed to multiple benefits, experts continue to warn that overlying on the model poses a greater challenge in the long run.
 Perhaps, their perceptions underscore the need for addressing the problems ingrained in the approach, thus increasing the probability of realizing considerable benefits for the two countries in the long run.
 Research conducted on three Baltic States, including Latvia, Estonia, and Lithuania presented evidence that the application of export-led economic growth can be disadvantageous.
 Researchers found that the approach made it challenging to align productivity with wages by means of solitary market forces.
 Consequently, this resulted in increased susceptibility of relative prices to appreciation and volatility, and in turn worsening effects on export competitiveness (Kalanta, 2019).
 As such, the authors proposed a number of approaches that can be used to improve the model even further.
 To address the issue of economic tensions and asymmetric stagnation emanating from the continued reliance on the model, the US and Brazil can radically transform their economies towards less cost-sensitive manufacturing services.
 In addition, the two countries can also choose to establish corporatist institutions capable of improving productivity and containing labor costs.